TinyUSFM: Towards Compact and Efficient Ultrasound Foundation Models: Results

 \subsubsection{Diagnostic Classification across Organs}

 TinyUSFM’s features are fed into a linear layer to predict target labels.
 This simple design ensures efficient downstream adaptation while fully leveraging TinyUSFM's representations.

-Table~\ref{tab3} presents comprehensive classification results across the 8 datasets in UniUS-Bench, comparing TinyUSFM against three categories of baseline methods.
+Table~\ref{tab4} presents comprehensive classification results across the 8 datasets in UniUS-Bench, comparing TinyUSFM against three categories of baseline methods.

-TinyUSFM significantly outperforms conventional architectures including ResNet50(78.50\%) and ViT-B(77.44\%), while using minimal parameters and computational resources, demonstrating the effectiveness of foundation model pretraining for ultrasound representation learning.
-Among lightweight architectures, TinyUSFM demonstrates competitive performance against EfficientNet(81.14\%) and MobileViT(81.02\%).
+TinyUSFM significantly outperforms conventional architectures including ResNet50 (78.50\%) and ViT-B (77.44\%), while using minimal parameters and computational resources, demonstrating the effectiveness of foundation model pretraining for ultrasound representation learning.
+Among lightweight architectures, TinyUSFM demonstrates competitive performance against EfficientNet (81.14\%) and MobileViT (81.02\%).
 In addition, it improves the vanilla ViT-Tiny's performance from 75.46\% to 84.91\%, representing a 9.45\% improvement.
 Notably, TinyUSFM achieves remarkable breakthroughs on challenging tasks compared to ViT-Tiny, such as ovarian tumor classification (76.33\% vs 57.57\%), breast tumor diagnosis (87.50\% vs 70.83\%), and liver lesion detection (77.70\% vs 68.92\%).
 While these lightweight models are specifically designed for computational efficiency, TinyUSFM leverages ultrasound domain knowledge through our distillation framework, highlighting the importance of domain-specific adaptation beyond generic efficiency-oriented designs.

-Most importantly, TinyUSFM approaches the performance of its teacher model USFM (84.91\% vs 85.51\%), with only a 0.60\% performance gap while achieving 15.7× parameter reduction and 15.6× computational efficiency improvement.
+Most importantly, TinyUSFM approaches the performance of its teacher model USFM (84.91\% vs 85.51\%), with only a 0.60\% performance gap while achieving 15.7× parameter reduction, 15.6× computational efficiency improvement, and about 5.6× lower inference latency.
+It also consistently outperforms another ultrasound foundation model, URFM (84.91\% vs 84.16\%), despite using a much smaller compute budget.
 The knowledge distillation proves particularly effective on complex diagnostic tasks, even surpassing the teacher model performance on fetal plane classification (93.83\% vs 93.74\%) and ovarian tumor subtype classification (76.33\% vs 75.48\%).
 This near-optimal knowledge transfer confirms the effectiveness of our proposed distillation framework in compressing ultrasound foundation models without sacrificing task performance.